 These enemies use the word come to encourage Nehemiah to accept their invitation.
-If it would be clearer in your language, you could translate the word as something other than an imperative to make the message sound inviting.
+If your readers would misunderstand this, you could translate the word as something other than an imperative to make the message sound inviting.
 Alternate translation: "We would like to arrange to meet with you"